bhargavaganti/QuickFlask/README.md

 QuickFlask
 ========

-This is the repository to go along with my presentation at the [Chadev Python user group meeting on 1/12/2015](http://www.meetup.com/Chattanooga-Python-User-Group/events/219356916/).
+This is the repository to go along with my [presentation](http://www.slideshare.net/juzten/quick-flask-an-intro-to-flask) at the [Chadev Python user group meeting on 1/12/2015](http://www.meetup.com/Chattanooga-Python-User-Group/events/219356916/).
+Theres also a [video](https://plus.google.com/u/0/events/cb11glcvgjulmukl52ar9cjqoi8).

 Features